Skip to content

 If AI Writes the Code, Do We Still Need Sprints?

-Until now, development has largely been based on Agile methodologies – sprints lasting one or two weeks, story point estimation, regular planning, and retrospectives.
-All of this was designed to structure human work, ensure predictability, and deliver value incrementally.
+Until now, software development has largely been based on Agile methodologies.
+Sprints lasting one or two weeks, story point estimation, regular planning, and retrospectives, all designed to structure human work, ensure predictability, and deliver value incrementally.
+However, this approach is built on a key assumption: that development speed is limited by human capacity.
+As AI begins to take over this limitation, the entire model starts to crack.

 We are no longer just talking about working faster.
 We are talking about how work organization and value creation models are changing.
+As coding becomes significantly faster with AI, its value does not disappear, it shifts within the overall process.
+As a result, other activities become more important:

 • defining the right problem and business objective